How to Get Started with Gestational Surrogacy

 The first step of the surrogacy process is finding a trustworthy and credible agency to schedule a consultation.
 At Family Source, consultations are free of charge and are offered in multiple languages.

 If you’re not located near a Family Source office or cannot meet in person, video consultations are available.
-We have offices located in Chicago and Joliet, Illinois and Miami, Florida.

-At the consultation, you and your partner will learn more about the steps and process of gestational surrogacy.
+During the consultation, you and your partner will learn more about the steps and process of gestational surrogacy.
 If you decide to move forward, you will complete a file and sign a registration where the initial fee will be due.

 Review the Costs of Surrogacy